notofonts/noto-docs/src/descriptions/NotoSansOldTurkic.md

-Noto Sans Old Turkic is a unmodulated (“sans serif”) design for texts in the historical Orkhon runic (Old Turkic) script.
+Noto Sans Old Turkic is a unmodulated (“sans serif”) design for texts in the historical Central Asian _Orkhon runic (Old Turkic)_ script.
 It has multiple weights, contains 78 glyphs, and supports 77 characters.